Forensic Scientist

 When measuring blood splatters, does the type of blood affect the diameter measurement?

-Asked by Rylee about 8 years ago
+Asked by Rylee over 8 years ago

 There's only two kinds of blood, blood and menstrual blood, and as far as I know there's been no studies using menstrual blood.

-Asked by Mystery over 8 years ago
+Asked by Mandy P. about 8 years ago

 How many hours do you put in a day